codeaktivist/medley/README.md

 ## Return codes / error codes

-0: Success
+0: Success\
-1: Wrong user input
+1: Wrong user input\
-2: Failed to allocate memory
+2: Failed to allocate memory\
-3: File not found
+3: File not found\
-4: Error or file corruption in read
+4: Error or file corruption in read\
-5: Error or file corruption in write
+5: Error or file corruption in write\

+Feel free to try, fork, improve :heart: